Welcome to the NHS Home Page!

 Welcome to the Shorewood High School chapter of the National Honor Society!
 Please go to the Shorewood High School NHS Canvas Page for further infromation.

 Interested in Applying to NHS.
-Look at the Spring NHS Application.
+Look at the NHS Application.

 - General Information